 Whether it’s training, racing, or even just talking about running, I’m a happy guy.
-I run everything from beer miles to road 5ks to 100 milers in the mountains, and am currently tempting the ultra gods by having
+I run everything from beer miles to road 5ks to 100 milers in the mountains, and love them all.

 Ethan started running in 2002.
 Since then, he has run more than 50 ultras and 4 road marathons throughout the United States and Canada.
 He ran his first ultra, the Dick Collins Firetrails 50, a mere ten weeks after he started running (an approach that he does not recommend).

 Ethan is married to 4-time Western States 100 runner up, Emma Winfield (formerly Davies) and lives in Pleasant Hill, California along with his two pugs (George and Molly), golden retriever (Snoop Dawg) and a vaguely irritating cat (Frisk).
 He is proud to be an athlete ambassador for Salomon and Ultimate Direction and is the principal at He(a)rd Sports Management.

 Ben is an avid running gear junkie.
 When he’s not smelling new shoes, he’s usually running or racing around the local trails in Marin County, California or talking shop with the San Francisco Running Company community of friends.
 Once a road marathoner, but Ben has transitioned almost exclusively to the trails and racing ultras the last few years.